ahmedseragcodes/AhmedSeragPortfolio/README.md

 ## Built With

--This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
--This project utilizes icons from FontAwesome
--This project utilizes animations from Undraw.co
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project utilizes icons from FontAwesome.
+This project utilizes animations from Undraw.co.
+This project uses a background image from SVG Backgrounds (https://www.svgbackgrounds.com/).

 ## Available Scripts